Configure Spring MVC with WebApplicationInitializer and WebMvcConfigurer

 When creating a Spring MVC project using the Spring Tool Suite 3 IDE, you can see, we have a web.xml file that defines the configuration for the DispatcherServlet, the root-context.xml and the servlet-context.xml files define bean configuration in Spring container including ViewResolver, a Controller handle request from the user and .jsp files to display information to the user.
 If you want to do all of this entirely with Java code, you can use the WebApplicationInitializer and WebMvcConfigurer interfaces.
-How is it in details?
+How is it in detail?
 In this tutorial, I will guide you to configure Spring MVC with WebApplicationInitializer and WebMvcConfigurer!

 To run this web application, I will use the Maven Jetty Plugin as follows: